Receipts now anchor to two decentralized storage networks, not one

 Every signed receipt now gets pinned to two public storage networks instead of one.
 Filecoin (via Lighthouse) was already there from last week.
 0G testnet is there now too.

 The two networks hold byte-identical copies of the same receipt JSON.
-Your /security page shows two clickable links per receipt: one labeled filecoin:, one labeled 0g:.
+Each settled receipt carries two clickable links: one labeled filecoin:, one labeled 0g:.
 Either link gets you back to the same bytes we signed.

 Why two networks instead of one